-- Ensure your delivery paperwork is complete and exactly matches the goods on the vehicle. - The delivery driver has the correct personal protective equipment (PPE) i.e. Hi-Viz jacket plus Safety Shoes and Gloves as required. - The delivery driver must be carrying a valid photo-ID (driving licence (photo card), passport or national identity card) in order to gain access to the site. - Mandatory adherence to all Site Rules, Site Health and Safety Guidelines together with being courteous at all times to site team members, contractors and other visiting drivers.
+- Hi-Viz jacket plus Safety Shoes and Gloves as required. - The delivery driver must be carrying a valid photo-ID (driving licence (photo card), passport or national identity card) in order to gain access to the site.
+Mandatory adherence to all Site Rules, Site Health and Safety Guidelines together with being courteous at all times to site team members, contractors and other visiting drivers.